rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 In this file, both schemas are merged with the help of a utility called `linkSchema`.
 The `linkSchema` defines all types shared within the schemas.
 It already defines a Subscription type for GraphQL subscriptions, which may be implemented later.
 As a workaround, there is an empty underscore field with a Boolean type in the merging utility schema, because there is no official way of completing this action yet.
 The utility schema defines the shared base types, extended with the `extend` statement in the other domain-specific schemas.

 This time, the application runs with a stitched schema instead of one global schema.
 What's missing are the domain separated resolver maps.
-Let's start with the user domain again, in the *src/resolvers/user.js*:
+Let's start with the user domain again in file in the *src/resolvers/user.js* file, whereas I leave out the implementation details for saving space here:

 {{< highlight javascript >}}
 export default {